Rich, moist Chocolate Pound Cake made with simple ingredients and deep chocolate flavor. Perfect for dessert, holidays and more.

 Variations

-- Nuts.
-Fold in the chopped pecans or walnuts into the batter.
+- Add Nuts: Fold chopped pecans or walnuts into the batter for added crunch and flavor.

-- Brown Sugar.
-Use brown sugar instead of granulated sugar for a sweeter flavor.
+- Brown Sugar Swap: Replace granulated sugar with brown sugar for a deeper, slightly sweeter flavor.

-- Instant Coffee.
-You can use instant coffee granules in hot water to make the coffee if desired.
+- Instant Coffee Option: Dissolve instant coffee granules in hot water and let cool before adding to the batter.

 Step By Step Instructions